Mitchell Valdes-Bobes

 - Exploring the implications of generative AI on labor markets.

-Please don’t hesitate to contact me if you have questions about my work or are interested in potential collaborations.
+Please don’t hesitate to contact me at valdsbobes@wisc.edu if you have questions about my work or are interested in potential collaborations.

 Job Market Paper